kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Rows and Columns

-Rows represent cases.
+Rows represent cases
-Columns represent attributes.
+Columns represent attributes
 Consistency enables learning

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.